Tags: Art Direction and Design, Naming, Strategy and Design Thinking, Art Direction, design, design thinking, Naming, strategy

 The idea behind Montoya is to curate and house and space for diverse influential creatives looking for more than a desk, but a center to share ideas, develop connections across different disciplines and enlarge the possibilities to realise ambitions.
 The space is not constrained to a niche, but open to a whole range of possibilities only bound to one loose notion – a nexus.
 These key visions were crucial when we started creating a unique conceptualisation of a space – like Montoya.
 We started to characterise its communication, defining its identity and finally building a brand language for Montoya.

-“In future, Barcelona will not depend on the wealth of people that come for a short amount of time, but much more with the mid to long term relations, the more time they spend here.
+“In the future, Barcelona will not depend on the wealth of people that come for a short amount of time, but much more with the mid to long term relations, the more time they spend here.
 Long term relations allow you to establish real bonds with a city.
 Montoya is one of best examples of how to upscale the city of Barcelona by offering a space to create a net of outstanding people.”

 Rafa Martínez, COO, Partner & Brand Strategist, Folch